-The biological productivity and the quality of coastal waters, streams, wetlands, estuaries, and lakes appropriate to maintain optimum populations of marine organisms and for the protection of human health shall be maintained and, where feasible, restored through, among other means, minimizing adverse effects of waste water discharges and entrainment, controlling runoff, preventing depletion of ground water supplies and substantial interference with surface waterflow, encouraging waste water reclamation, maintaining natural vegetation buffer areas that protect riparian habitats, and minimizing alteration of natural streams.
+The biological productivity and the quality of coastal waters, streams, wetlands, estuaries, and lakes appropriate to maintain optimum populations of marine organisms and for the protection of human health shall be maintained and, where feasible, restored through, among other means, minimizing adverse effects of waste water discharges and entrainment, controlling runoff, preventing depletion of ground water supplies and substantial interference with surface water flow, encouraging waste water reclamation, maintaining natural vegetation buffer areas that protect riparian habitats, and minimizing alteration of natural streams.

-Due to the complexity of the hydrogeological issues raised by the proposed water wells, Commission staff retained the services of a consulting hydrologist, Dr. Hugo Loáiciga, in August 2015 to conduct a geotechnical and hydrologic evaluation of the potential hydrologic impacts of installing and operating the appealed Makarechian and Schlesinger irrigation wells in the coastal sub-basin (Storage Unit 3) of the Montecito Groundwater Basin (MGWB).
-In his extensive analysis of the potential impacts of the approved developments, which is attached in full as Exhibit 6, Dr. Loáiciga evaluated the applications to construct and operate the two new wells, data concerning groundwater extraction and the conditions of the MGWB, and several previous reports concerning the hydrogeological characteristics of the MGWB.
-The following analysis is based on Dr. Loáiciga's report on the geotechnical and hydrologic impacts for the Makarechian and Schlesinger groundwater wells.
+Due to the complexity of the hydrogeological issues raised by the proposed water well, Commission staff retained the services of a consulting hydrologist, Dr. Hugo Loáiciga, in August 2015 to conduct a geotechnical and hydrologic evaluation of the potential hydrologic impacts of installing and operating the subject Schlesinger irrigation well in the coastal sub-basin (Storage Unit 3) of the Montecito Groundwater Basin (MGWB).
+In his extensive analysis of the potential impacts of the approved development, which is attached in full as Exhibit 6, Dr. Loáiciga evaluated the application to construct and operate the new well, data concerning groundwater extraction and the conditions of the MGWB, and several previous reports concerning the hydrogeological characteristics of the MGWB.
+The following analysis is based on Dr. Loáiciga's report on the geotechnical and hydrologic impacts for the Schlesinger groundwater well.